oracle-quickstart/oci-arch-tomcat-autonomous/README.md

 ### Testing your Deployment
-After the deployment is finished, you can test that your Tomcat was deployed correctly and can access the tomcat demo application with MDS as database system.
+After the deployment is finished, you can test that your Tomcat was deployed correctly and can access the tomcat demo application with ATP.
 Pick up the value of the todoapp_url:

 ````
 todoapp_url = http://129.159.65.38/todoapp/list